Anti-tank warfare

-Anti-tank warfare refers to the military strategies, tactics, and weapon systems designed to counter and destroy enemy armored vehicles, particularly tanks.
-It originated during World War I following the first deployment of tanks in 1916, and has since become a fundamental component of land warfare doctrine.
-Over time, anti-tank warfare has evolved to include a wide range of systems, from handheld infantry weapons and anti-tank guns to guided missiles and air-delivered munitions.
+Anti-tank warfare refers to military strategies, tactics and weapon systems designed to counter and destroy armoured vehicles such as tanks.
+Originating from the first deployment of tanks in 1916, it has since become a fundamental component of wartime strategy and doctrine.
+Across the 20th century, anti-tank warfare has rapidly evolved, from anti-tank guns to guided missiles and in more modern times, improvised explosive devices (IEDs), drones and loitering munitions.